Joshbrooks237/FINNISH-GODMOTHER/README.md

 - Colors of high contrast for clear seeing.
 - Text that adapteth to the size of every vessel.

+## 🌐 And God Placed Them in the Firmament

+And God set them in the firmament of the heaven to give light upon the earth.
+Thus may this website be hosted upon the firmament of the internet:

+1. **Go forth unto GitHub** and enter the repository of thy creation.
+2. **Touch the tab of "Settings"** in the upper portion.
+3. **Scroll down unto "Pages"** in the left scroll.
+4. **Under "Source," choose "Deploy from a branch"**.
+5. **Under "Branch," select "main"** and the folder "/ (root)".
+6. **Touch "Save"** and wait for the word of the Lord, for thy site shall be live at the given URL.

+## 📜 Thus Endeth the Record

+Thus was it written, thus was it created, thus was it committed unto the repository of GitHub.
+May this sacred work bring honor and glory unto the Lion of Judah, and may it be a blessing unto thy beloved godmother in this season of Christmas and throughout all the days of her life.

 ---

 *Thus was it created with love and honor for the godmother who roareth with the strength of the Lion of Judah* 🦁❄️💙